-In 1852 James Hinds, a ship builder in Calais, Maine, launched the fastest clipper ship ever produced in the state.
+In 1852 James Hinds, a ship builder in Calais, Maine, launched the fastest clipper ship ever built in the state.

 He’d built the ship on spec for a New York investor who had passed through Calais and been impressed by Hinds’ skills.
-On launch, the ship was 125 feet long and 29 feet across.
-It had been designed to be 12 feet tall, but the shipbuilder had expanded it to 16 feet at the owner’s request so that it could carry more cargo.
+On launch, the ship measured 125 feet long and 29 feet across.
+Hinds designed it to be 12 feet tall, but expanded it to 16 feet at the owner’s request so it could carry more cargo.

 That would become a point of pride for the shipbuilder, who insisted he never knew what the ship’s intended cargo would be.

 The ship caused quite a stir in Calais.
-Thomas V. Briggs, a young man from a local shipbuilding family, watched with awe as the Arabian was launched.
+Thomas V. Briggs, a young man from a local shipbuilding family, watched the Arabian’s launch with awe .